 40 years and counting

-Deciding on surgery is difficult for parents, especially when children are young.
-You worry if the procedure will go well.
-Afterwards, you're concerned your child may be in pain or discomfort.
+Deciding on surgery can be difficult for parents, especially when children are young.
+Parents may worry about the procedure going well, or that their child might be in discomfort afterwards.

-It’s normal to feel anxious, but you're not alone.
+It’s normal to feel anxious, but they're not alone.

 Surgeons have performed bone conduction procedures for more than 40 years.

-Understanding what to expect after surgery and how to care for your child may help you manage your own feelings as well as theirs.
+Understanding what to expect after surgery and how to care for the child will help parents manage their own feelings as well as the child's.

-It is important to follow all of your doctor’s instructions regarding rest and recovery during this time period.
+It’s important to follow an audiologist's instructions regarding rest and recovery during this time.

-How to care for your child after bone conduction implant surgery
+How to care for a child after bone conduction implant surgery

 This post-surgery period is a time for rest.

-Here are some tips to help your child get better.
+Here are some tips to help a child get better.

-- Follow your doctor's instructions and make sure your child takes any medication exactly as directed.
+- Parents should follow their doctor's instructions and make sure their child takes medication exactly as directed.

-- Your child will have a bandage over their incision.
-Your doctor will let you know when you can remove the bandage.
+- The child will have a bandage over their incision.
+Their doctor will let them know when they can remove the bandage.

 How long does it take to recover?

-Every child recovers at a different pace.
-The care they need may vary too, depending on their independence and lifestyle.
+Each child recovers at a different pace.
+The care they need will vary too, depending on their independence and lifestyle.

-Most children may go back to school or daycare one week after surgery.
+Most children can go back to school or child care one week after surgery.
 However, it’s usually best they don't take part in sports for three to four weeks afterwards.

-Talk to your doctor about how much activity is safe for your child.
+Parents are advised to talk to their doctor about how much activity is safe for their child.